-I was active prior to that, but someone who faked knee pain to get out of running.
+I was active prior to that first race, but also someone who faked knee pain to get out of running.

 So yup, I basically was indeed going from 0 to 13.1.

-While going all the way from the couch to a half marathon might, at first look, seem daunting, it really can be one of the best things you ever do for yourself!
+While going all the way from the couch to a half marathon might, at first seem daunting, it really can be one of the best things you ever do for yourself!
+It proves to you that you can do hard things and there’s this really amazing internal feeling of having challenged yourself.

-To make this seamless and fun, my training plan is broken up into specific parts where you’ll be achieving a goal in each of them!
+To make this seamless and fun, my couch to half marathon training plan is broken up into specific parts where you’ll be achieving a goal in each of them!

 How long does it take to go from Couch to Half Marathon?